 Once you have found the materials you want to request, use the request links in the finding aid (for manuscript and archives collections) or the catalog record (for print materials in discoverE) to access the request system.
 You’ll be prompted to register if you do not already have an account.
-Please scroll down for video tutorials on requesting.

 Some of our materials are stored offsite at Emory’s Library Services Center; this will be noted in the collection finding aid.
 If the collection you want to use is offsite, your requests must be placed 2 business days in advance of your visit.
 Materials in the Larry McDonald papers require 5 business days advance notice.

 If you have trouble making requests, don’t worry!
 You can do so when you arrive at Rose Library (unless the materials are stored offsite), but we also suggest using Chrome or Firefox as your browser and clearing any cookies.
 If you need your password reset or receive an error message, please contact us at firstname.lastname@example.org or 404-727-6887.

 You can always review the status of your requests by logging back into your user account.
 The main page will display the requests you’ve made with a status in the status column.
 If an item is listed as “On Hold” then it has been pulled for you.

 For security purposes, we do limit what can be taken into the Reading Room.
 We provide lockers to secure your materials.
 We also provide pencils and paper and research tools like magnifying glasses and weights.

 Permitted items include: